Kallman Creates Publications

 Version 2: SATB, winds, organ, harp, piano, percussion.

 See Composer’s Notes below for more information.

 (Version 2- Winds.
 Luther College Juletide Fest, Tim Peter conducting.)

 (Note: Scores and parts are in manuscript form.)

 The original version with wind accompaniment was commissioned by my alma mater, Luther College, for their Christmas concert, Juletide Fest 1995.
 Timothy Peter conducted the three premiere performances.
 The text, by Christine Kallman, is printed below.
-An optional two-minute prelude, used by Luther to open the concert, is also available.
-They performed the full work (which ends with a huge "Gloria in excelsis Deo!") as the final piece on the program.
-And On Earth, Peace works very well with massed choirs placed antiphonally throughout a larger auditorium, so it is especially well suited for colleges with more than one choral ensemble.
+An optional two-minute prelude, used by Luther to open the concert, is also available (contact me for more information).
+They performed the full work (which ends with a huge “Gloria in excelsis Deo!”) as the final piece on the program.
+And on Earth, Peace works very well with massed choirs placed antiphonally throughout a larger auditorium, so it is especially well-suited for colleges with more than one choral ensemble.